ShuraBlack/JFileShare/README.md

 or check the <b>LICENSE</b> file in the project

 ## Dependencies
-❤️ Thanks to all the great programmers out there, which made all of this possible
+❤️ Thanks to all the great projects, that helped in the development

 This project requires Java 11+ [SDK](https://www.oracle.com/java/technologies/downloads/)<br>
 All dependencies are managed by [Maven](https://maven.apache.org)<br>